cadejacobson/engine/README.md

 to the point that this game can be run on every device known to man.

 Obviously, there is no way to build something like Unity in my spare time, but a small DOOM engine?
 Perfectly sized project.
+The choice of C is due in large part to my operating systems class, where we built a shell, a memory manager, and a file system all in C. I appreciate the language for how much control it gives, and how much mastery you need to use it.

 ### Name
 For those of you who spend your time doing more productive things than